lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Try adjusting launcher grid.
 If possible keep it at default grid layout which mostly is 4x4
 * Try with a different launcher

+#### Widget update rate
+Updating widgets too frequently is not recommended.
+Frequent updating doesnt allow device to sleep and this leads to battery drain.
+Also querying the telephony subsystem is resource intensive and may lead to system instability.
+So it is recommended to keep widget update rate at either manual mode or at 15 min interval.

 #### Dual SIM Errors - Things to try
 * In Android settings app DO NOT keep default SIM for Voice call to "Ask every time".
 Choose a default SIM.
 * Try setting both voice and data to same SIM in Android settings app.